Shivam12kushwaha/DSA-With-Python/README.md

 ### Why Tree is considered a non-linear data structure?
 Data in a tree is not stored sequentially (i.e., not in a linear order).
 Instead, it is organized across multiple levels, forming a hierarchical structure.
 Because of this arrangement, a tree is classified as a non-linear data structure.

+### Importance of Tree Data Structure:
+* Trees are useful for storing data that naturally forms a hierarchy.
+* File systems on computers are structured as trees, with folders containing subfolders and files.
+* The DOM (Document Object Model) of an HTML page is a tree:The <html> tag is the root.<head> and <body> are its children.These tags can have their own child nodes, forming a hierarchical structure.
+* Trees help in efficient data organization and retrieval for hierarchical relationships.
+### Types of Tree Data Structures :
+Tree data structures can be classified based on the number of children each node can have.
+### Binary Tree:
+Each node can have a maximum of two children.
+* **Full Binary Tree** – every node has either 0 or 2 children.
+* **Complete Binary Tree** – all levels are fully filled except possibly the last, which is filled from left to right.
+* **Balanced Binary Tree** – height difference between left and right subtrees of every node is minimal.
+### Ternary Tree:
+Each node can have at most three children, often labeled as left, middle, and right.

+### N-ary Tree (or Generic Tree):
+* Each node can have any number of children.
+* Each node typically contains: Some data , A list of references to its children (duplicates are not allowed).
+* Unlike linked lists, nodes store references to multiple child nodes.

+### Properties of Tree Data Structure:
+* **Number of edges:** An edge is the connection between two nodes.
+A tree with N nodes will always have N - 1 edges.
+There is exactly one path from any node to any other node in the tree.
+* **Depth of a node:** The depth of a node is the length of the path from the root to that node.
+Each edge in the path adds 1 unit to the length.
+Equivalently, it is the number of edges from the root to the node.
+* **Height of the tree:** The height of the tree is the length of the longest path from the root to any leaf node.
+* **Degree of a node:** The degree of a node is the number of subtrees attached to it (i.e., the number of children it has).
+* A leaf node has a degree of 0.
+* The degree of the tree is the maximum degree among all nodes in the tree.